ksawesome/llm-harness/README.md

 - **Error Standardization**: Consistent error dictionaries with error codes
 - **Dependency Handling**: Graceful skipping of models when libraries are not installed
 - **Key Validation**: API key testing on startup for better reliability
+- **API Resilience**: Intelligent fallback from live APIs to synthetic data on failures
 - **Dynamic Model Loading**: Load model configurations from JSON file for easy customization
 - **Model Categories**: Group models by categories (e.g., "fast", "accurate") for selective benchmarking
 - **Configuration Validation**: Automatic validation of adapter functions and model configurations